jpnousu/SpaFHy_v2.0/README.md

 *SpaFHy version for gridded simulation of forests and peatlands*

  - Canopy and bucket mostly as in SpaFHy v1
- - Option for physically-based 2D groundwater flow and groundwater storage
+ - Option for 2D lateral groundwater flow and groundwater storage
  - Option for TOPMODEL as in SpaFHy v1

 ### Example for running model and plotting some results